joshusooyaa/etch-a-sketch/README.md

 1. Create an input type="color", default value of black
 2. Create an event listener to update color value of drawing
     * The reason we use this over getting the value every time when drawing is that this is much faster in that it doesn't need to make a function call and access the DOM node that contains the color value every time a user goes to draw.

+**Eraser**
+1. Set up an input checkbox
+2. When clicked, make it so draw mode is changed to erase
+    * Note this requires updating fillInColor to account for if it is in draw mode or not.
+    * Requires setting up an event listener for input checkbox when filled -- set to erase, and when not set to draw